The Basis for a Healthier Life En espaρol

 There are no medically proven ways to prevent appendicitis.
 Although appendicitis is rare in countries where people eat a high-fiber diet, experts have not yet shown that a high-fiber diet definitely prevents appendicitis.

 Many residents of the developing world, not wanting to appear "backward", feel obliged to adopt western toilets.
 This trend is causing health problems that were previously unknown among squatting populations.
-Appendicitis is one example, as reported by webhealthcentre.com, a health care portal based in India:
+Appendicitis is one example, as reported by webhealthcentre.com, a health care portal based in India (retrieved in 2001):